Police, protesters clash outside Barcelona-Real Madrid game - WHIZ News

 A shadowy online group called Tsunami Democratic, which was behind the protest, had posted a message on social media saying: “Hello, world!
 Tonight Tsunami has a message for you.”

-Protest organizers said that over 25,000 people signed up to demonstrate near the Camp Nou stadium in Barcelona, Catalonia’s capital, although it was hard to distinguish between protesters and fans.
+Protest organizers said over 25,000 people signed up to demonstrate near the stadium in Barcelona, Catalonia’s capital, although it was hard to distinguish between protesters and fans.

 There was a festive atmosphere before the game, though some protesters briefly blocked main roads to the stadium.